Last updated on

 [Service]

-ExecStart=/usr/bin/node /usr/lib/node_modules/openclaw/dist/index.js node run --host "vps1-name.tailnet-name.ts.net" --port 443 --tls
+ExecStart=/usr/bin/node /usr/lib/node_modules/openclaw/dist/index.js node run --host "gateway-master.tailnet-xyz.ts.net" --port 443 --tls --display-name "Worker-Node-1"

 Restart=always